xyzisinus/GradescopeGrader4Autolab/README.md

 docker-compose build
 docker-compose up
 ```
-While the container is running, its progress can be monitored by watching the files, `grader.log`, `output`, and `results.json` under `/var/run/GradescopeGrader` on the host machine without having to dive into the container.
+The container's progress can be monitored by watching the files, `grader.log`, `output`, and `results.json` under `/var/run/GradescopeGrader` on the host machine without having to dive into the container.

 ### Screenshots of grading results